 While I was looking at places to visit in London, England, the London Dungeons kept popping up.
 Willow and I talked about it and this is where I went totally wrong.
 I did not do my homework at all.
 I let what I thought the London Dungeons would be like take over and I didn’t even bother looking them up.
 Hindsight is a great thing!

 After a day of wandering, we came across London Dungeons and thought about going in.
 Wow this looked like a great thing to do in London.
 At that stage, we had not discovered how much it would cost all of us to go in there and we had overspent on the daily budget by a significant amount on all our days in London.
-And if you read the website regularly you will know Mark is a sticker for his daily budget!
+And if you read the website regularly you will know Mark is a stickler for his daily budget!

 She assured me that the kids would have a great time and that they would love all the history that they would learn while inside.
 I still had that feeling in my tummy that something just wasn’t right about the whole situation.
 The cost was also weighing heavily on my mind.